inlife/discord-global-mutual/README.md

 # Installation

 1. Clone/download repository
+2. Do `$ cd discord-global-mutual`
-2. Do `npm install` in the folder
+2. While in the folder, run `$ npm install`
-3. Run all scripts
+3. Run each of the scripts like shown below

 # Usage